alberto-lazari/.dotfiles/readme.md

 ### Windows
 On Windows some preliminary steps are required to even have a shell...

-The [setup](windows-setup.ps1) installs the basic tools I need on a computer, before installing the actual dotfiles.
+The [setup](windows-setup.ps1) installs the basic tools I need on a system, before installing the actual dotfiles.

 Run it with